Unblocking the Blockchain: Digital Signatures

 What is a Digital Signature?

-When somebody sends me an electronic document, I want to be sure that the information originated from the sender and has not been altered.
+When somebody sends me an electronic document, I want to be sure that the information originated from the sender and no one else.

 A digital signature does just that.
 Much like how a human signs on a paper document to prove his/her identity, a digital signature is a digital code generated with encryption to present the authenticity of an electronic document.

 This digital signature is then attached to the electronic document to verify the sender's identity.
 This assures the recipient that the electronic document was created by a known sender and the document was not altered during sending.

 Digital signatures prove that a message originates from a specified source.
 This is exactly how trust is established in a Blockchain with the use of cryptographic proof systems.
 Digital signatures rule out the possibility of hacking.

 Importance of a Digital Signature in a transaction

 Digital Signature ensures the following:

 - Authentication - When Party A digitally signs a document, this document is originated from A and nobody else.